Lifespan: Tenbun 23 (1554) to 6/21 of Bunroku 2 (1593)

 Children: Daughter (wife of Ogō Yukinao), daughter (wife of Miyazaki Shigemasa)

 Ogō Nobuaki served as a bushō and retainer of the Kuroda clan during the Sengku and Azuchi-Momoyama periods.
-Nobuaki was one of the Twenty-Four Mounted Soldiers of the Kuroda.
+As a retainer of the Kuroda clan, he was included among a group of retainers called the Twenty-Four Elite of the Kuroda.

 The Ogō were a branch of the Washio clan of Settsu Province, while Nobuaki came from the village of Ōgo in the Miki District of Harima Province.
 His father was Ogō Yoshinao, and his older brother, Ogō Yoshitoshi, served the Kodera clan of Harima.
 Yoshitoshi was a senior retainer of the Kodera, while Nobuaki was initially one of their retainers.